Chat Button

 How Eligibility for Financial Aid is Determined

-Determining Eligibility To be considered for federal student aid, you must complete a FAFSA.
+To be considered for federal student aid, you must complete a FAFSA.
 The FAFSA collects financial and other information used to calculate your expected family contribution (EFC).
 Your EFC is calculated according to a formula established by federal law.
 The federal formula takes various factors into account including:

-• Student and/or Parent income
+• Student and/or parent income

 • Family size